kylerchin/kylerchin/README.md

 Website: https://catenarymaps.org
 GitHub: https://github.com/catenarytransit
 **Transit software**
-Kactus is a caching system for GTFS-rt data.
-It solves the problem of asking for API keys from many agencies.
-There's several runtimes embedded, starting with ingest.
-Written in Rust 🦀 and uses RedisDB.
  - [catenarytransit/catenary-backend](https://github.com/catenarytransit/catenary-backend/) **In production, Stage 3 recently completed 2024 May**
 Backend system for routing algorithm, schedule ingesting, map, and data parsing.
 Written in Rust 🦀 & Postgres.
  - [catenarytransit/catenary-frontend](https://github.com/catenarytransit/catenary-frontend/) **In production** Frontend system for using maps, seeing realtime info, journey planner.